Prenatal screening

 How to interpret results from prenatal screening?

-1. Trisomy 21 Prenatal Screening Program of Québec
+1. Quebec Prenatal Screening Program (PQDT21)

 3. Prenatal screening in a private clinic